EPCCed/eidf-docs/docs/dataingest/data_ingest_crib.md

 * https://s3.eidf.ac.uk/eidf125-cc-main-2019-35-augmented-index?prefix=idx

 The presence of a `?` means we need to use quotes for the URL or escape the question mark when running within a shell.
-We can make the output human readable using `xmllint`, part of the libxml2-utils package, and reduce the amount of output using `head` to just the first record but if you don't have these utilities you can look at the output produced by clicking on the link above in the EIDF data catalogue.
+We can make the output human-readable using `xmllint`, part of the libxml2-utils package, and reduce the amount of output using `head` to just the first record but if you don't have these utilities you can look at the output produced by clicking on the link above in the EIDF data catalogue.
 The `-s` argument tells `curl` not to produce additional content.
 Running this we get:

 ```bash
 curl -sX GET "https://s3.eidf.ac.uk/eidf125-cc-main-2019-35-augmented-index?prefix=idx"\